sabdulmajid/Web-Server-CPP/README.md

   - Supports FTP, SMTP & HTTPS
   - Supports user authentication
   - Has built-in logging

+## Authentication Technique
+  This is an explanation for how the web server uses an SQLite database to provide secure access.
+The ```User``` class represents a user in the application.
+It has three properties: ```username```, ```password```, and ```twoFactorCode```.
+The login function checks the user credentials against the database.
+If the user is found in the database and the passwords match, the function returns ```true```.
+Otherwise, the function returns ```false```.

+The main function creates a database, creates a ```User``` object, and calls the login function.
+If the user is authenticated, the main function prints a welcome message and the user is given access to the server.
+Otherwise, the main function prints an error message and the user is denied access to the server.

+As for the nitty-gritty details:

+  - The **sqlite3** library is used to access the database.
+  - The **sqlite3_prepare** function prepares a SQL statement for execution.
+  - The **sqlite3_bind_text** function binds a string to a parameter in a SQL statement.
+  - The **sqlite3_step** function executes a SQL statement and returns the results.
+  - The **sqlite3_column_text** function returns the text value of a column in a result set.

 ## Example uses of this server
   - **Hosting a personal website**: This web server can be used to host a personal website.
 You can use it to share your thoughts, photos, and videos with the world.